 What are the symptoms?

-Symptoms include a rash and high temperature.
 A child with measles will have to spend about five days in bed and could miss two weeks of school.
-About one in every 15 children with measles will develop more serious complications.
-These can include ear and chest infections, fits, diarrhoea, encephalitis (infection of the brain), brain damage or death.
+Even in developed countries such as the UK, around one in every 15 children with measles will develop more serious complications.
+These can include:

 How is it passed on?

 Measles is spread through water droplets, coughed or sneezed by infected individuals.
 People who have measles are infectious from when the first symptoms appear until 4 days after the rash appears.

 Measles is one of the most infectious diseases; if a child who is not immunised comes into contact with someone who has measles, it is very likely that they will catch the disease and risk developing serious complications, as this diagram shows:

 What protection is available?